 - Campers may bring phones for the duration of the bus trip only, but please note that all technology will be turned over to counselors upon arrival at camp.
 This includes laptops; every writer will be given a Writopia laptop for workshop and writing.
 No personal laptops will be allowed at camp.

 - Will I be able to speak with my child during camp?

 - Writers can, and are encouraged to, email home every day.
-Campers who are staying for both sessions will call home on August 20th.
+Campers will be calling home on Sunday, August 19th.
 They will call the phone numbers you supply when you register for camp.

 - There is optional swimming on most days.
 In addition to a swimming pool, IHC also offers boating activities on the lake and a waterslide.
 Pool and lake activities are only permitted when lifeguards are on duty.